zacharski/esp8266book/experiment2.md

 ![](pics/button.png)

+## Remixes
+### Twosies  - 25xp
+Add another LED and another button.
+Both LEDs should blink 200ms on and 200ms off only when both buttons are pressed.
+Otherwise both LEDs will be off.

+### Beyond Twosies - 20xp
+* When both buttons are pressed both LEDs should blink 200ms on and 200ms off
+* When only button 1 is pressed, LED 1 should be on (steady -- no blink)
+* When button 2 is pressed, LED 2 should be on (steady -- no blink)

 # Part 2 the button and the net
 For this part we are going to use a tutorial developed by Todd Treece at Adafruit.